 Redken All Soft Mega Conditioner: This conditioner is geared towards those of you who have medium to thick hair and has extreme damaged or dryness.
 This is a great conditioner to help leave your hair feeling really soft and silky.
-Your hair will become so much easier for you handle and manipulate because it really does pack a punch of good nutrients to your hair.
+Your hair will become so much easier for you to handle and manipulate because it really does pack a punch of good nutrients to your hair.

 Matrix Biolage Sugar Shine: This one is probably my favorite because it smells amazing!
 It is silicone-free and creates a great lather that pulls away from the dirt and dullness from your hair.
 It’s lighter than the other clarifying shampoos that I listed above but is still very effective.

 When I use this on my hair, I do get volume from this shampoo which is great and again it smells amazing!!